 - Health and beauty products like mouthwash, shampoo, body lotions, and deodorants.

-- Over-the-counter prescriptions drugs, like pills, cough syrups, and topical medications.
+- Over-the-counter prescription drugs, like pills, cough syrups, and topical medications.

 When potassium or sodium benzoate is mixed with citric acid or vitamin C, these ingredients react by forming a harmful new chemical called benzene.
 Benzene is a carcinogen associated with leukemia and other blood cancers.